Crassula ovata gollum has such a curious appearance that it is nicknamed “Shrek’s ears”.

 Shrek Ears Succulent Light

 Direct sunlight at least 4/6 hours a day.
-We can place it in a window with good lighting to take advantage of as many hours of light as possible.
+Place it in a well-lit window to maximize exposure to available daylight hours.

 How to Propagate Shrek Ear Succulent

-We can propagate Shrek Ear succulent (Crassula ovata gollum) easily through stem or leaf cutting.
+Propagation of the Shrek Ear succulent (Crassula ovata ‘Gollum’) is straightforward and can be achieved through stem or leaf cuttings.

 If you are going to propagate your Shrek Ear succulent at home, it is advisable to take the stem or leaf cutting using a sharp knife to cut flush.